-- 57. Volunteering to support older adults will still continue and this will be supported by the CVS Network, and by the County Council.
-These bodies, alongside other partners including VCSE organisations, the NHS Integrated Care Systems and the University of Winchester, are also founding members of a recently formed Volunteer Research and Knowledge Hub, which will gather and share intelligence to help recruit and sustain volunteering in Hampshire. - 58.
-Should the proposal be approved, this may increase demand on grants available from other parts of the County Council (e.g. Members' and Leaders' grants) or other funding agencies (e.g. Public Health, the NHS, District and Borough Councils and the Office of the Police and Crime Commissioner and the Hampshire and Isle of Wight Community Foundation) as organisations seek alternative sources of funding.
+- 53. The County Council will continue to fund Infrastructure grants.
+These provide funding for the Council for Voluntary Services and Citizens Advice services in Hampshire to support the VCSE organisations working in Hampshire, e.g. with fundraising, training, support of volunteers (includes DBS checking), the operation of volunteer centres and ensuring policies are appropriate.
+These infrastructure grants will not be used for direct delivery of services, but may support voluntary, community and social enterprise organisations affected by the proposed stopping of the grant schemes. - 54.
+Volunteering to support older adults will still continue and this will be supported by the CVS Network, and by the County Council.
+These bodies, alongside other partners including VCSE organisations, the NHS Integrated Care Systems and the University of Winchester, are also founding members of a recently formed Volunteer Research and Knowledge Hub, which will gather and share intelligence to help recruit and sustain volunteering in Hampshire. - 55.
+Should the proposal be approved, this may increase demand on grants available from other parts of the County Council (e.g. Members' and Leaders' grants) or other funding agencies (e.g. Public Health, the NHS, District and Borough Councils and the Office of the Police and Crime Commissioner) as organisations seek alternative sources of funding.
 The County Council will continue to work with partner agencies to maximise, coordinate and align funding and associated processes across the voluntary, community and social enterprise sector to ensure funding is allocated where it is most needed, whilst also seeking to align and streamline the associated administration and monitoring to ensure that as much funding can be spent on delivery and not on administration.